Chloejay/anti-tldr/README.md

 It talks about in-memory cache Redis and two cache patterns, cached database query and cached object.
 </li>
 <li>
-<a href=''>Julie Pagano: It's Dangerous to Go Alone: Battling the Invisible Monsters in Tech</a> A Pycon talk about issue and tool for imposter syndrome in programming community.
+<a href='https://www.youtube.com/watch?v=1i8ylq4j_EY'>Julie Pagano: It's Dangerous to Go Alone: Battling the Invisible Monsters in Tech</a> A Pycon talk about issue and tool for imposter syndrome in programming community.
 </li>
 </ul>